|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Download Burma Detailed Itinerary

-Upon arrival at Rangoon airport you will be met and transferred to our hotel.
+Upon arrival at Yangon airport you will be met and transferred to our hotel.

 We visit one of the world's most spectacular monuments, the Shwedagon Pagoda.

 Day 3: Fly To Kalaw

 After breakfast, we transfer to the airport for our flight to Heho.
 Upon arrival, we drive to Kalaw, a delightful hill station on the rim of the Shan Plateau, which is the market center for hilltribes from surrounding regions.
 At 1,320 meters, Kalaw has a cool and pleasant climate.